 Note: This post contains affiliate links.

-10 Irresistible STEAM Water Activities for Kids
+10 Irresistible STEAM Water Play Ideas

 This activity is from Mama Papa Bubba and we set it up three times this summer both at camp and a kinder play date.
 I cannot tell you how much kids loved the challenge of rescuing animals trapped in ice!
 I mean LOVED it!
 Go here for complete instructions